 He returned to Bath in 1718 to investigate word of pardon.
 Along the way, Queen Anne’s Revenge ran aground in the Beaufort Inlet, so he divided his loot, crew and ships, and settled briefly in Bath after accepting his pardon.
 But honest life didn’t last long.

 This return to piracy was his last, and in November 1718, he met his fate at the hands of the crew of Robert Maynard.
-He was reportedly shot five times, stabbed more than 20 and nearly beheaded before he died.
+Blackbeard was reportedly shot five times, stabbed more than 20 times and nearly beheaded before he died.
 Maynard finished the job and mounted Blackbeard’s head on the bowsprit of his ship.

 Plan Your Visit

 See the remnants of the Queen Anne’s Revenge at the North Carolina Maritime Museum in Beaufort, where a third of the exhibit space is dedicated to the pirate who lived here.
 On display are relics from the wrecked ship, including plates, hull fragments, cannon, cannonballs, assorted weapons, a complete wine bottle, glass beads and other items.

 Visit Bath to look for the ghost of Blackbeard near his old home site at Teach’s Point, better known as Plum Point.
 Rumor has it the ruins of a structure there are the remnants of his house.
 And be on the lookout for a ball of fire sail back and forth across the bay at night.
 Many say it’s the ghost of Blackbeard searching for his head.